-All small business owners, regardless of industry and employee count, need to understand their company’s working capital cycle, or the amount of time it takes from producing a product or service to receiving payment for that product and service.
-The longer the cycle, the longer a business is tying up capital without receiving cash to further invest, or pay obligations.
+Every small business owner, regardless of industry and employee count, needs to understand their company’s working capital cycle, or the amount of time it takes from producing a product or service to receiving payment for that product and service.
+The longer the cycle, the longer a business is tying up capital without receiving cash to further invest, or pay business expenses and obligations.

-Fully understanding all components of your cycle is a matter of business viability, as it allows you to better manage your cash flow.
+Fully understanding all components of your working capital cycle is a matter of business viability, as it allows you to better manage your cash flow, and any small business expert will tell you that failing to plan and anticipate cash requirements is a leading cause of small business failure.
 It’s also an excellent indicator of your company’s efficiency and short-term financial health – positive cash flow is a sign that a business is well-positioned for expansion, growth or acquisition.

 How to Calculate Working Capital